brian-watkins/esbehavior/README.md

 ])
 ```

-You can also skip selected examples like so:
+You can also skip particular examples like so:

 ```
 behavior("my behavior", [